 • Battery-operated fan.
 Once the power fails, room temperatures heat quickly with no A/C. A portable fan keeps the breeze blowing and the body cool.

 • Pet food.
-Keep at least a seven-day food supply for pets, and enough treats and toys to occupy stave off boredom.
+Keep at least a seven-day food supply for pets, and enough treats and toys to occupy and stave off boredom.
 Fallen debris and standing water might interrupt their normal exercise routine.

 Waiting until Southwest Florida is within the forecast’s “cone of concern” is risky.
 Supplies may be limited, and lines may be long.
 Early preparation is the best way to guarantee your home and family will be prepared for the next storm.